-LAS VEGAS – With businesses increasingly pursuing a mix of on-premise and cloud-based technologies, security needs to be a key part of conversations between companies
+LAS VEGAS – With businesses increasingly pursuing a mix of on-premise and cloud-based technologies, security needs to be a key part of conversations between companies and their cloud providers.

 We’re seeing very clearly that not all SaaS [Software as a Service] providers are created equal.

 Francis deSouza, senior vice president Enterprise Security Group, Symantec Corp.

 This was the message of executives at Symantec Corp., who kicked off their annual Vision user conference in Las Vegas this week with a focus on cloud provider security and protecting virtual environments.
 As businesses look towards the cloud for services, they must hold providers to the same security standards they hold themselves to, explained Francis deSouza, senior vice president of the Enterprise Security Group at Symantec, during a panel conversation Tuesday on cloud computing.

 Customers love the agility and lower cost the cloud promises, but they need to remember they are still “on the hook” when it comes to security, because they can still be liable if their data is breached, he added.

 “We’re seeing very clearly that not all SaaS [Software as a Service] providers are created equal,” deSouza said, explaining that there are ones that build in security from the beginning as well as others that do not.

 Though industry standards can help, organizations still need to talk to their cloud provider and auditor about their security needs, he added.

 As part of its solution to the situation, Symantec revealed plans for a new application called Symantec Security Assessment for Salesforce.com users.
 Slated for release in mid-2011, the application will integrate with the Symantec Control Compliance Suite.
 Its goal: to offer companies better visibility into the security and compliance of their data when it’s in the cloud.

 Symantec CEO Enrique Salem said the announcement is the first of several meant to provide “deep visibility” into the security posture of cloud providers.